 A living will seeks to give or refuse consent to future medical or other health-care treatment.
 It is not a will in the conventional sense, as it is used during your lifetime.
 It doesn’t deal with any of your items of property, so won’t have an effect on estate planning.
 It’s still well worth thinking about while you’re sorting out your paperwork.

 There’s no legal authority about whether living wills are binding in Scotland.
-However, cases and legislation in the rest of the UK suggest these documents are an accepted way of patients providing their views in advance.
+However, cases and legislation in the rest of the UK suggest these documents are an accepted way for patients to provide their views in advance.

 5. Do I have a list of my assets?